d-bl/MAE-gf/docs/droste.md

 [![rcl][p-paris-rcl]][T-paris-rcl]
 <p style="clear: both"></p>

 Mrs. V. Irvine has worked an example using the left pricking.
-See [_Favourite Flaveolate_][p-VI-001] for a photo, and [here][t-VI-001] for how she made it (one step definition).
+See [_Favourite Flaveolate_][p-VI-001] for a photo, and [here][t-VI-001] for how she made it.
 Pins where used to get the triangle shape at the "joints" of the hexagons.

 [p-paris-droste]: ../images/droste/paris-droste-0.svg?align=right "variation on fancy Zeccatello"
 [p-fancy-z]: ../images/droste/paris-droste-f12.svg?align=right "fancy Zeccatello"